Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Preliminaries

-As usual, if $F(\mathbf{P})$ contains multiple winners, we assume that some further tie-breaking process would then apply, though we do not fix the nature of this process (see \citealt[pp.~14-5]{Schwartz1986} for further discussion).
-Options include the use of an even-chance lottery on $F(\mathbf{P})$ or a runoff election with the candidates in $F(\mathbf{P})$ in which a partially different set of voters may participate.
+As usual, if $F(\mathbf{P})$ contains multiple winners, we assume that some further tiebreaking process would then apply, though we do not fix the nature of this process (see \citealt[pp.~14-5]{Schwartz1986} for further discussion).
+Options include the use of a deterministic tiebreaking procedure, an even-chance lottery on $F(\mathbf{P})$, a runoff election with the candidates in $F(\mathbf{P})$ in which a different set of voters may participate, etc.